mdoege/PySynth/README.markdown

 The current release of the synthesizer can only play one note at a time.
 (Although successive notes can overlap in PySynth B and S, but not A.) However, two output files can be mixed together to get stereo sound.

+The latest git version should also work in Python 2 again, with the exception of PySynth samp.

 ## Synthesizer scripts

 | Synth | Synthesis method | Approximate timbre | Note decay | Needs NumPy? |